{{ summary.primary }}

 Worked Mechanism Path:

-For an ABC row with two answer slots, the cycle length is 3, so the given length is max(6, 6) = 6.
-A continue row shows two full cycles, then asks for positions 6 and 7.
-Since 6 mod 3 = 0 and 7 mod 3 = 1, the expected answers are the row's A token followed by its B token.
-A missing-spot row uses at least seven cells and hides seed-selected positions after the first two cells.
+For an ABC row with two answer slots, the cycle length is 3, so the base visible length is max(6, 6) = 6.
+A continue row shows two complete cycles, then asks for positions 6 and 7.
+Since 6 mod 3 = 0 and 7 mod 3 = 1, the expected answers are that row's A item followed by its B item.
+A missing-spot row uses at least seven cells and hides later positions only after the first two visible cells.

 Limitations, Privacy, and Accuracy Notes:

 Generated sheets are deterministic practice materials for repeating patterns.
-They do not assess every part of early algebraic thinking, and they do not create growing patterns, skip-counting rows, open-ended pattern puzzles, or adaptive difficulty.
+They do not assess the full range of early algebraic thinking, and they do not create growing patterns, skip-counting rows, open-ended pattern puzzles, or adaptive lessons.

 • Instructional fit still matters.
-Match row count, cycle complexity, answer slots, and labels to the learner's current pattern work.
+Match row count, cycle complexity, answer slots, labels, and print density to the learner's current pattern work.

 • Printable correctness is not mastery.
 Ask students to point to the repeating unit or explain the rule when the result will guide instruction.

 • Custom labels are text labels.
-They change token wording, not the built-in icons, so keep them short and classroom-safe.
+They change the names used on the sheet and in exports, not the built-in icons.

-• Generation happens in the browser.
+• Worksheet content is generated in the browser.
 Rows, labels, answer keys, ledgers, chart data, and JSON are built on the page.
 Printing, copying, downloading, and sharing links are user actions.

 Worked Examples: